anish732/News-scrape/README.md

 ### Overview

-##### An app scrape articles from [Wall Street Journal](www.wsj.com).
+<p> An app scrape articles from [Wall Street Journal](www.wsj.com).
 User can have heading and summary of the news.
 User can scrape articles by clicking Scrapearticle button.
 Take a note for each article by clicking takenote button.
 They can delete article by clicking delete article button.

 ### Technologies Used:

 <ol>
 <li> Node.js
 <li> Express.js